PRODUCTS USED IN THE MAKING OF BUG PAUSE

 Wow!
 What a learning curve that was!
 I have spent years making herbal creams, lotions and extracts, but it probably took me another 6 months to perfect the repellent with its main ingredient being neem.

-The result was a very effective DEET free and alcohol free repellent called BUG PAUSE, widely used on Bonaire for almost 3 years now.
+The result was a very effective DEET free and alcohol free repellent called BUG PAUSE, widely used on Bonaire for over 10 years now.
 Many thanks to everyone willing to give it a try and feedback!
-It is now also available in Panama.
-It has been tested by several people in and around Boquete, including hikers in the Cloud Forest, and it is currently being tested in Bocas del Toro against no-see-ums and mosquitoes with good results so far.
-I think testing should be done on a much larger scale there and around Chiriqui.
-I am working on it!
+I now make it in Chriqui, Panama.
+It has been widely used in and around Boquete, including hikers in the Cloud Forest, on the Pacific and Caribbean coasts. people have taken it to Columbia, Vietnam, Candada, USA, UK and many other places. people have found it very effective against mosquitoes, no-see-ums and other flying and stinging insects with excellent results.

 Neem is an evergreen tree found growing naturally in many parts of the world, throughout the Indian subcontinent, Pakistan, Nepal, Iran, North Africa and the tropics.